Back to Glossary

 Racing Strategy

-A Triple Stint is a racing strategy where a driver uses the same set of tires for three consecutive fuel stops, maximizing track time while minimizing pit stop duration.
+A Triple Stint is a racing strategy where a driver uses the same set of tires for three consecutive periods of racing (called stints) before the team changes them during a pit stop.